nasa/cumulus-api/content/granules.md

 to find all of the executions with that workflowName that were run on the granuleid, and the most recent originalMessage is pulled and used for the reingest.
-Remember only to supply either `executionArn` or `workflowName`, if both are present, workflowName is ignored and executionArn is used to determing the input message to the reingest.
+Remember only to supply either `executionArn` or `workflowName`, if both are present, workflowName is ignored and executionArn is used to determining the input message to the reingest.